Game Boy Player

-The is a GameCube peripheral developed by Nintendo which enables it to play Game Boy, Game Boy Color, and Game Boy Advance cartridges, allowing those games to be played on a television.

-It connects via the high speed parallel port at the bottom of the GameCube and requires use of a boot disc to access the hardware.
-Rather than emulating a Game Boy system, the Game Boy Player uses physical hardware nearly identical to that of a Game Boy Advance.
-The device does not use the enhanced effects used by the Super Game Boy (a similar peripheral for the Super Nintendo Entertainment System).
+The is a GameCube peripheral developed by Nintendo.
+It allows Game Boy Advance (GBA) cartridges, as well as Game Boy and Game Boy Color (GBC) cartridges through backwards compatibility, to be played on a television.
+Rather than emulating a GBA system, the Game Boy Player uses physical hardware nearly identical to that of a GBA.
 The peripheral received mainly positive reviews from critics.

 Design and features

-Before the Game Boy Player, Nintendo's partner Intelligent Systems made the Wide Boy 64 AGB, a Game Boy Advance player that worked through a Nintendo 64.
-This developer tool was later turned into the Game Boy Player and sold to consumers.

-The Game Boy Player is available in Indigo, Black, Spice, or Platinum in Japan; Black in North America and Europe and Black and Indigo in Australia.
+The Game Boy Player was released in Indigo, Black, Spice, and Platinum colors in Japan; Black in North America and Europe and Black and Indigo in Australia.
 A special Game Boy Player for the Panasonic Q (SH-GB10-H) was released because the Q's legs are oriented differently from the original GameCube's.
-All Game Boy Players have screws on the bottom to secure it to the bottom of the GameCube and also have an eject button on the right side of the unit for removing Game Boy Advance games.
-Game Boy and Game Boy Color games stick out from the unit, as with the Game Boy Advance and Game Boy Advance SP, so they can easily be taken out when the system is off or "Change Cartridge" has been selected from the menu.
+The accessory connects to the high speed parallel port at the bottom of the GameCube and is affixed to the system with screws.
+An eject button on the right side of the unit allows for the easy removal of inserted Game Paks.

-Unlike some GameCube accessories, including the Advance Game Port, Game Boy Player is not compatible with the Wii directly.
-The Wii lacks the hi-speed port of the GameCube into which the Game Boy Player fits; in addition, the Game Boy Player matches the GameCube's footprint.
-The Wii has a substantially different footprint, making direct compatibility too complicated to be included.

-The Game Boy Player is region free, meaning the units will function on any GameCube system regardless of region, and like the Game Boy Advance, it will play cartridges of any region.
-However, the boot discs are region locked and must match the region of the GameCube system.
+A boot disc is required to start the Game Boy Player.
+While the Game Boy Player is region free, meaning the units will function on any GameCube system and play cartridges of any region, the boot discs are region locked and must match the region of the GameCube system.

+Pressing the Z button on the GameCube controller brings up an internal settings menu.
+Available options include applying a motion blur effect to reduce flicker in certain games, adjusting the size of the gameplay window, switching between different controller mappings, and choosing between twenty different patterned borders around the gameplay window.
+The borders and other enhancements applied when playing Game Boy games on the Super Game Boy, a similar peripheral for the Super Nintendo Entertainment System (SNES), are not accessible.
+Players can also set a timer for up to sixty minutes, or stop the current Game Boy game to allow them to safely switch cartridges without having to turn the GameCube off.